tommy1900/Path-Planning-Frenet-Frame-Optimal-Trajectory-Generation-JMT/README.md

 ```

 # Other Notes
-How I fix the getXY() function, instead of using linear interporate to estimate where s,d locate in the map, direcly use spline too to build the relation:
+How I fix the getXY() function, instead of using linear interpolate to estimate where s,d locate in the map, directly use spline too to build the relation:
 ```cpp
 void setupGetXY( const vector<double> &maps_x,
                  const vector<double> &maps_y,